Oakland Coliseum: Coliseum redevelopment plan

 The Coliseum, along with Oracle Arena and its surrounding parking lots, were owned 50% by the City of Oakland and 50% by the Athletics.
 The Athletics purchased their 50% share in 2018 from Alameda County, after the City of Oakland dropped a lawsuit that attempted to block the sale.
 As of July 2021, two Black-led redevelopment groups were vying for the chance to purchase the city's half of the site, one led by the African American Sports and Entertainment Group and the other by Dave Stewart and Lonnie Murray.
 In November 2021, the council voted to move forward with the plan proposed by the African American Sports and Entertainment Group.
 On May 23, 2024, the city of Oakland announced its plan to sell its one-half share in the existing 155 acre for a minimum of $105 million to the African American Sports & Entertainment Group, whose plans for the site include residential and commercial uses.

 Notable events

 Raiders and A's move in

 The Raiders played their first game at the stadium on September 18, 1966.
 In 1968, the Kansas City Athletics moved to Oakland and began play at the stadium.
 The Athletics' first game was played on April 17, 1968.
 The stadium complex cost $25.5 million ($ adjusted for inflation) to build and rests on 120 acre of land.
 On April 17, 1968, Boog Powell hit the first major league home run in the history of the Coliseum.
 On May 8 of that year, Catfish Hunter pitched the ninth perfect game in Major League history at the Coliseum.
 The Coliseum hosted the 1967 and 1969 AFL championship games.
 Additionally, the venue had hosted the second match of the NPSL Final 1967.

-A Rolling Stones concert performed here in 1969 became the early bootleg Live'r Than You'll Ever Be.